jannafierst/FIU_CRE/README.md

 BRAKER is not installed on the FIU HPC and we will obtain it through miniconda.
 Conda is a software management system that creates environments specific to individual software package needs.

+Update: this did not work.
+The installation is complex and too length for the span of the class.
+We will continue with a 'cooking class' approach and move to functional annotation and analysis.

+### 5.4 Functional annotation with Interproscan

+Now that we have a set of protein-coding gene annotations, what can we do with them?

+We still want to know what our genes and proteins may actually do and so for that we want to perform functional annotation.
+We will use the software Interproscan, it puts together a number of different approaches to identify protein domains with similarity to proteins with known functions.
+It will also associate any gene ontology terms (GO terms) and pathway information (KEGG pathways, Reactome).
+It is available on the FIU HPC as a module

+interproscan-5.55

+Your 'challenge' task for today is to generate scripts to run functional annotation on two sets of proteomes (proteins generated from protein-coding annotations) available in the /scratch/classroom directory.
+They are:

+caenorhabditis_remanei.PRJNA577507.WBPS16.protein.fa and 356.protein.fasta

+You can use your previous scripts as templates to:

+1) specify your slurm (#SBATCH) configuration options
+2) load the module
+3) generate interproscan annotations including GO terms and pathway information.
+Here is a sample command to do this:

+interproscan.sh -i 356.protein.fasta -f tsv -dp -goterms -pa

+Here, I am asking interproscan (interproscan.sh) to perform functional annotation on my proteome (356.protein.fasta) including gene ontology annotations (-goterms) and pathway information (-pa).
+I am asking for a tab-separated output file (-f tsv).

+If we have time we will also try to use AGAT for annotation statistics:

+### 5.5 Annotation statistics with AGAT

+AGAT(https://github.com/NBISweden/AGAT#installation) is a tool for annotation editing and evaluation.
+We will install via conda and use it to evaluate annotation statistics.
+AGAT creates conflicts with some other aspects of conda and we will install/activate it into its own environment to manage the conflicts.

+#### 5.4.1 Install AGAT via conda(https://anaconda.org/bioconda/agat)

+	conda create -n agatenv
+	conda activate agatenv
+	conda install -c bioconda agat

+#### 5.4.2 Count genes and other features

+	conda activate agatenv
+	agat_sp_statistics.pl --gff {file}.gff3

 First, we will need to load the FIU HPC miniconda

 	$ module load miniconda3-4.5.11-gcc-8.2.0-oqs2mbg